-Dr. Nelson’s research encompasses Business Sustainability, Corporate Social Responsibility Strategy, Triple Bottom Line Performance and issues of Circular Economy, with publications in the Journal of Supply Chain Management, International Journal of Logistics Systems and Management, and Biodiesel.
-Additionally he was a co-author of an Alternative Energy study in mass transit funded by the U.S. Department of Energy.
+Dr. Nelson’s research encompasses his professional expertise and academic thrust - Supply Chain Sustainability Strategy, Corporate Social Responsibility, Triple Bottom Line Performance and Circular Economy, with publications in the Journal of Supply Chain Management, International Journal of Logistics Systems and Management, and Biodiesel.
+He was co-author of an Alternative Energy study in mass transit funded by the U.S. Department of Energy.

-Dave belongs to several academic societies, plays an active role in conferences as a chair, reviewer and author of papers presented both internationally and in North America.
+Dave belongs to several academic and professional societies, actively participates in local and regional conferences as a chair, moderator and reviewer, in addition to authoring papers presented both internationally and in North America.